Richard Coles

-Richard Keith Robert Coles (born 26 March 1962) is an English writer, radio presenter and Church of England priest.
+Richard Keith Robert Coles (born 26 March 1962) is an English writer, radio presenter, Church of England priest and former musician.
 After playing in the 1980s band Bronski Beat, he came to prominence as the multi-instrumentalist who partnered Jimmy Somerville in the band the Communards.
 They achieved three UK top-10 hits, including the No. 1 record and best-selling single of 1986, a cover version of "Don't Leave Me This Way".

 Coles frequently appears on radio and television as well as in newspapers and, from March 2011 until March 2023, was the co-host of BBC Radio 4's Saturday Live programme.
 He is a regular contributor to the television shows QI, Would I Lie to You? and Have I Got News for You.
 He is the chancellor of the University of Northampton, a former honorary chaplain to the Worshipful Company of Leathersellers, and a patron of social housing project Greatwell Homes in Wellingborough.

 Early life

-Coles was born in Northampton.
+Coles was born in Northampton and grew up in Barton Seagrave, near Kettering.
+He is the middle of three boys.
 His grandfather was a prosperous shoe manufacturer.
 The company struggled under Coles's father, and the family lost much of its wealth.

 He was educated at the independent Wellingborough School (where he was a choirboy), and at the South Warwickshire College of Further Education (Department of Drama & the Liberal Arts) in Stratford-upon-Avon.
 He later attended King's College London, where he studied theology from 1990.
 Coles was awarded an MA by research from the University of Leeds in 2005 for work on the Greek text of the Epistle to the Ephesians.

 Career

 Music

 Coles learned to play the saxophone, clarinet and keyboards.
-He moved to London in 1980 where he played in theatre.
-In 1983, he appeared with Jimmy Somerville in the Lesbian and Gay Youth Video Project film Framed Youth: The Revenge of the Teenage Perverts, which won the Grierson Award.
-Coles joined Bronski Beat (initially on saxophone) in 1983.
+He moved to London in 1980 where he worked as a musician in theatres.
+In 1983 he appeared with Jimmy Somerville in the Lesbian and Gay Youth Video Project film Framed Youth: The Revenge of the Teenage Perverts, which won the Grierson Award.
+Coles joined Bronski Beat, initially on saxophone, in 1983.

 Somerville left Bronski Beat, and in 1985 he and Coles formed the Communards, who were together for just over three years and had three UK top 10 hits, including the biggest-selling single of 1986, a version of "Don't Leave Me This Way", which was at number one for four weeks.
-The band split in 1988, and Somerville went solo.
+The band split in 1988 and Somerville went solo.